sergio11/zero_trace_hacking_tool/README.md

 3. Set up your environment variables.
 4. Run the tool.

+## 🛠️ **API Key Configuration**

+Before using ZeroTrace, you need to configure the following API keys:

+- **Google Search API Key**: This key allows ZeroTrace to access Google’s powerful search capabilities.
+It’s required for making search requests to Google.

+- **Custom Search Engine ID**: This ID identifies the specific Google Custom Search Engine you’ll be using.
+It helps tailor the search results to specific sites or content types based on your configuration.

+- **Groq API Key**: This key is used to access Groq's AI capabilities, specifically for generating optimized Google Dorks.
+Groq leverages the **Llama** Large Language Model (LLM) developed by Meta, which assists in converting your search queries into effective dorks.

 ## 📂 **Output Formats**

-ZeroTrace allows you to export search results in multiple formats:
+ZeroTrace provides flexibility in how you view and utilize search results, offering multiple output formats:

+- **Console Display** 🖥️: Search results are presented directly in the console for immediate viewing and analysis.
-- **HTML Report** 📝: Nicely formatted, easy-to-read report.
+- **HTML Report** 📝: Nicely formatted, easy-to-read report suitable for sharing or documentation.
-- **JSON Export** 🗂️: Structured data format for further processing or analysis.
+- **JSON Export** 🗂️: Structured data format for further processing or analysis, allowing for integration with other tools or systems.

 ## 🤖 **AI Integration**